OpenTreeOfLife/reference-taxonomy/doc/method/results-discussion.md

 ### Ongoing update

-[TBD: do an NCBI update and see what happens - how much manual intervention is required.]
+[TBD: do an NCBI update and see what happens - how much manual intervention is required.  - The fact that we haven't done any other updates would threaten any claim that this goal has been met, but maybe talking about NCBI is enough.]

 ### Open data

-As the Open Tree project did not have to enter into data use agreements in order to obtain its taxonomic sources, it is not obliged to require any such agreement from users of the taxonomy.
-Therefore users are not restricted by contract (terms of use).
-In addition, the taxonomy is not creative expression, and therefore copyright limitations do not apply either.
+As the Open Tree project did not have to enter into data use agreements in order to obtain OTT's taxonomic sources, it is not obliged to require any such agreement from users of OTT.
+Therefore, users are not restricted by any contract (terms of use).
+In addition, the taxonomy is not creative expression, so copyright limitations do not apply either.
 Therefore use of OTT is unrestricted.

 Certainly the taxonomy could be improved by incorporating closed sources such the IUCN Red List, but doing so would conflict with the